magento/devdocs/guides/v2.0/cloud/configure/setup-cron-jobs.md

 Magento uses a five value specification for a cron job.
 The numbers per each `* * * * *` is as follows:

-* Minute (0-59)  For all Start environments and Pro Integration environments, the minimum frequency supported for crons is five minutes.
+* Minute (0-59)  For all Start environments and Pro Development (Integration) environments, the minimum frequency supported for crons is five minutes.
 You may need to configure settings in your [Magento Admin](#admin).
 * Hour (0-23)
 * Day of month (1 - 31)
 * Month (1 - 12)